MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/deploy-webdeploy-webapps.md

 **Azure Pipelines | TFS 2018 | TFS 2017.2**

-We'll show you how to set up continuous deployment of your ASP.NET or Node.js app to an Azure web app using Azure Pipelines or Team Foundation Server (TFS).
-You can use the steps in this quickstart as long as your continuous integration process publishes a Web Deploy package.
+We'll show you how to set up continuous deployment of your ASP.NET or Node.js app to an Azure Web App using Azure Pipelines or Team Foundation Server (TFS).
+You can use the steps in this quickstart as long as your continuous integration pipeline publishes a Web Deploy package.

 ## Prerequisites